Back to Blog

 Scheduled reports power business decisions.
 When these jobs fail, stakeholders make decisions based on stale data.
 Here's how to monitor report generation.

 Scheduled reports power business decisions across organizations.
 Executives check their daily dashboards, finance reconciles transactions with automated exports, and operations teams track KPIs through generated reports.
 When these jobs fail, stakeholders often do not know.
-They make decisions based on stale data or waste time hunting for reports that never arrived.
+Studies suggest that over 60% of scheduled job failures go undetected until someone manually notices a missing report.
+Teams make decisions based on stale data or waste time hunting for reports that never arrived.
 This guide covers how to monitor report generation jobs so your team always has the data they need.

 Common Scheduled Report Jobs